Bookmark (World Wide Web): Bookmarklets

 Bookmarklets are JavaScript programs stored as bookmarks.
 The term is a portmanteau of the words bookmark and applet.
 Bookmarklets are possible because the JavaScript URI scheme allows JavaScript programs to be stored as URIs, which can be stored in bookmarks.
 Bookmarklets have access to the current page, which they may inspect and change.
 As such, they can be simple "one-click" tools which add functionality to the browser.
 Bookmarklets are typically installed by navigating to a web page that links to a JavaScript URI, right-clicking the link, and clicking the bookmark option.

 Web developer Steve Kangas got the idea from the Netscape JavaScript Guide, and coined the term bookmarklets in 1998.
 Brendan Eich, the inventor of JavaScript, explained bookmarklets as follows:

 Live bookmarks

 Live bookmarks are Internet bookmarks powered by RSS, particularly in Mozilla Firefox.
 They allow users to dynamically monitor changes to their favorite news sources.
 Instead of treating RSS-feeds as HTML pages like most news aggregators do, they are treated as bookmarks that are updated in real-time with a link to the appropriate source.
 Live bookmarks are updated automatically; however, no browser option exists to prevent or control the automatic live bookmark updates.

 Live bookmarks were available in Firefox from 2004 until December 2018; since then, Firefox no longer supports them.

+Bookmarks bar

+The Bookmarks bar, also known as the Favorites bar in Microsoft Edge and Internet Explorer, is a graphical user interface (GUI) element in modern web browsers that provides quick access to frequently visited or saved websites.
+Positioned directly beneath the address bar by default, it allows users to store, organize, and retrieve bookmarks with minimal effort.